Orange Beach to Consider Extending Development Moratorium

 Orange Beach City Hall

 Orange Beach, Ala. – (OBA) – Orange Beach will consider extending a moratorium on “certain multi-family residential projects” by one month at an upcoming council meeting.
 The council enacted the moratorium on March 18 to study how new developments would strain city services.
-The moratorium covers any project with three or more units and subdivision applications with three of more units on lots smaller than 9,000.
+The moratorium covers any project with three or more units and subdivision applications with three of more units on lots smaller than 9,000 sq ft.

 The council will meet in a joint regular/work session on Nov.
 18 at 5 p.m. in council chambers at city hall.

-In March, the city hired the Walker Collaborative to do help develop at strategic plan, comprehensive plan, zoning ordinance updates and infrastructure evaluation for future growth.
+In March, the city hired the Walker Collaborative to help develop at strategic plan, comprehensive plan, zoning ordinance updates and infrastructure evaluation for future growth.

 “The city council needs additional time to allow for completion of the study and to review and consider city code amendments to address concerns relating to density and impacts of development in city services and infrastructure,” the proposed ordinance states.